Smoke alarm requirements

-The Ontario Fire Code requires that all homes have a working smoke alarm installed:
+The Ontario Fire Code requires that all homes must have a working smoke alarm installed:

 - on every floor level